 In November 2022 the Unite Foundation put out a job advert for two care-experienced or estranged students to support the growth of a new student community.
-They are known as Community Catalysts and their purpose is to help improve connections between, and build a sense of community for, care experienced and estranged students.
+They are known as Community Catalysts and their purpose is to help improve connections between care experienced and estranged students in the All of Us community.

 The team were employed as part of a 6-month pilot (expanded to 7-months) which has been a great success and generated a lot of learning for both catalysts and the charity alike.
 The Unite Foundation will be recruiting more students to continue the catalysing this summer, keep your eyes peeled if you’re interested!